jcocozza/vsps/README.md

 - password length
 - provide option to move accounts between encrypted and decrypted.
 - reset option in case of loss of master password
+- GUI: copy on double click
+- Copy password on account creation